needle-mirror/com.unity.project-auditor/Documentation~/index.md

 ## Installation

+You can use the following link to open the Unity Editor and install Project Auditor via the package manager directly: [Open the Unity Editor and install Project Auditor](com.unity3d.kharma:upmpackage/com.unity.project-auditor)

-To install the Project Auditor package, follow the instructions in the [Add and remove UPM packages or feature sets](xref:um-upm-ui-actions) documentation.
+Alternatively, follow the instructions in the [Add and remove UPM packages or feature sets](xref:um-upm-ui-actions) documentation.
+You can install the package using the [package registry list](xref:um-upm-ui-install), or by using `com.unity.project-auditor` as the name when [adding a registry package by name](xref:um-upm-ui-quick).

 ## Additional resources